omidsa1/omidsa1.github.io/index.md

 ## Interests
-* Natural Language, Networks and AI fascinate me the most.
+* Networks, natural language and cognition fascinate me the most.
 I have a routine of reading a paper on these topics each night!
 * I am an avid hiker.
 It is something I mainly do for the joy of it; nevertheless, it is quite rewarding.
 * I love books, but audiobooks have surpassed paper books and the Kindle as my favorite medium.